Monthly Mineral Production Survey

 The data are not seasonally adjusted; therefore, comparisons should only be done on a year-over-year basis.

-This questionnaire is a census survey with a response rate, averaging 84% in 2022.
-As a result, under-coverage is minimal, and the bias introduced from non-response cases is negligible.
-The use of historical data as well as other data sources for imputation purposes helps keep the data aligned with trends to reduce overestimation and maintain accuracy.
+This questionnaire is a census survey with a response rate, averaging 80% in 2020.
+As a result, under-coverage is minimal and the bias introduced from non-response cases is negligible.
+The use of historical data for imputation purposes helps keep the data aligned with trends to reduce overestimation and maintain accuracy.

 The questionnaire is strategically designed to control non-sampling errors with the standardization of terms and the use of edit checks.